hjm416/port-status/README.md

 # port-status
-Checks whether a given port is open at a given IP address
+A quick way to check whether a given port is open at a given IP address

 Usage: